Melon (cetacean): Description

 The melon is structurally part of the nasal apparatus and comprises most of the mass tissue between the blowhole and the tip of the snout.
 The function of the melon is not completely understood, but scientists believe it is a bioacoustic component, providing a means of focusing sounds used in echolocation and creating a similarity between characteristics of its tissue and the surrounding water so that acoustic energy can flow out of the head and into the environment with the least loss of energy.
 It was once hypothesized that the melon had functions in deep diving and buoyancy, but these ideas are no longer considered plausible by cetologists.

 The varying composition of the melon creates a sound velocity gradient that refracts sound directionally.
 Sounds also bounce off the skull and air sacs that surround the melon.

 Melon size is unrelated to maximum dive depth in toothed whales.
 The particular characteristics of the melon probably have more to do with odontocete phylogeny, the taxonomic relationships over evolutionary time.
 In some species, melons are more specialized than in others.
 The sperm whale has the largest nose of any animal in the world.
-The bulk of that nose is composed of two large, fatty structures, the spermaceti organ and the "junk".
-The junk is structurally the same as the melon (homologous to it).
+The bulk of that nose is composed of two large, fatty structures, the spermaceti organ and the "junk" (melon).

 The melon is not homologous to the spermaceti organ.
 Research on the expression of genes such as that for the protein MYH16 show it originates from the masseter muscle.